nightfallai/nightfall_code_scanner/README.md

 ## Nightfalldlp Config File

-The .nightfalldlp/config.json file is used as a centralized config file to control what conditions/detectors and content you want to scan for pull requests.
-It includes following adjustable fields available to fit your needs.
+The .nightfalldlp/config.json file is used as a centralized config file to control what conditions/detectors to scan with and what content you want to scan for pull requests.
+It includes the following adjustable fields to fit your needs.

 ### ConditionSetUUID

 A condition set uuid is a unique identifier of a condition set, also called policy, which can be defined through app.nightfall.ai UI.
-Once defined, you can only input the uuid in the your config file, e.g.
+Once defined, you can simply input the uuid in the your config file, e.g.

 ```json
 { "conditionSetUUID": "A0BA0D76-78B4-4E10-B653-32996060316B" }
 ```

-Note: by default, if both conditionSetUUID and conditions are specified, only conditionSetUUID will be used.
+Note: by default, if both conditionSetUUID and conditions are specified, only the conditionSetUUID will be used.

 ### Conditions

 Conditions are a list of conditions specified inline.
-Each condition has a detector struct within and two extra parameters of minNumFindings and minConfidence as below.
+Each condition contains a nested detector object as well as two additional parameters: minNumFindings and minConfidence.

 ```json
 {